amulchapla/AI-Powered-Call-Center-Intelligence/call-intelligence-realtime/README.md

 # Real-time Call Intelligence using Azure AI

+This solution component provides real-time transcription and analysis of a call to improve the customer experience by providing insights.
+This solution can help with agent-assist and virtual agents use cases.
+Key technical components of this part of the accelerator are:
+    * Transcription of live audio stream using Azure Speech Service
+    * Entity extraction + PII detection and redaction using Azure Language Service
+    * Conversation summarization using Azure OpenAI Service
+    * Extract business insights & conversation details using Azure OpenAI Service

 This sample simulates call center intelligence in real-time using Azure AI services.
 It uses Azure Speech SDK to capture audio from a microphone and convert it to text.
 The text is then sent to Azure Language service to extract entities, key phrases, and detect+ redact PII information.
 The data is then displayed in a web page in real-time using streaming pattern.

 Once the call is completed, the transcript is sent to Azure OpenAI service to summarize the call.
 Azure OpenAI service is also used to parse raw call transcript and extract key business information using domain specific prompts.
 The data is then displayed in a web page UI.